LupaDevStudio/Geozzle/README.md

 The function scans the *geojson* file containing the geographical coordinates of each country's territory blocks.
 For each country, it creates a white image on which the aforementioned blocks are traced using *Pillow*'s polygon tracing function.
 The result is then stored in a folder as a *png*.

 The output *png* file contains country shapes that are white with no backgrounds.
 This format is necessary for displaying the map in our graphical interface, *Kivy*, which can only draw on white spaces.
 Therefore, having the country shapes in white ensures compatibility with *Kivy*.
-___

-The `format_clue`and `request_all_clues` functions are called in the `Game` class defined in `tools/geozzle.py`.
-The clues are subsequently stored in the `data.json` file along with all other player data including the number of lives, information of the current country (country code, list of current hints), list of already guessed countries, their highscore and more.

 ## Graphical interface